walinejs/waline/docs/src/en/reference/client/api.md

 ### UserList

-`UserList` is a widget that displays user interaction leaderboards or comment walls.
+`UserList` is a widget that displays user interaction leader boards or comment walls.

 Type: